Robin Padilla: Acting career

 Padilla played his first major role in the 1985 comedy film Public Enemy No. 2: Maraming Number Two starring Eddie Garcia and Nida Blanca.
-In 1991, Padilla played the lead roles in the super blockbuster hit movie Maging Sino Ka Man with the Megastar Sharon Cuneta and Ang Utol Kong Hoodlum With Vina Morales.
+In 1991, Padilla played the lead roles in the films Maging Sino Ka Man and Ang Utol Kong Hoodlum.
 Padilla figured in a filming accident when an explosion scene for Ang Utol Kong Hoodlum burned the actor, leaving scars around his abdomen and arms.

-Padilla wrote and starred in the 1996 film Anak, Pagsubok Lamang which was shot almost entirely inside the New Bilibid Prison where Padilla was incarcerated.
-After his release, Padilla starred in the 1998 film Tulak ng Bibig, Kabig ng Dibdib.
-With Maricel Soriano, was again injured while filming after his stunt car flipped and landed on its roof.
+Padilla wrote and starred in the 1996 film Anak, Pagsubok Lamang ng Diyos which was shot almost entirely inside the New Bilibid Prison, where Padilla was incarcerated.
+After his release, Padilla starred in the 1998 film Tulak ng Bibig, Kabig ng Dibdib and was again injured while filming after his stunt car flipped and landed on its roof.

 In 1999, Padilla crossed over to television programs through the ABS-CBN comedy show Pwedeng Pwede.
-In 2002, he reprised his role as Anghel in the movie Hari ng Selda: Anak ni Baby Ama 2, a sequel to the 1990 film.
+In 2002, he reprised his role as Anghel in the film Hari ng Selda: Anak ni Baby Ama 2, a sequel to the 1990 film.
 The following year, he top-billed his first primetime action-drama series, Basta't Kasama Kita.
-In 2005, he did two movies: the horror thriller Kulimlim and the comedy La Visa Loca.
-He received Best Actor honors in the 2006 Gawad Urian Awards.
+In 2005, he did two films: the horror thriller Kulimlim and the comedy La Visa Loca.
+He won the award for Best Actor in the 2006 Gawad Urian Awards.

-Padilla's contract with ABS-CBN expired in 2006.
-He transferred to GMA Network and starred in the 2007 TV series Asian Treasures.
-He also signed a two-film contract under GMA Films, starring in Till I Met You and the 2009 horror-suspense film Sundo with Viva Films.
-Padilla later opted out of his exclusive contract to be able to make films for other outfits, including Star Cinema Productions, FLT Films, Millennium Cinema, and GMA Films.
-That same year, he played the titular role of Totoy Bato, an adaptation of a novel by Carlo J. Caparas.
+Padilla's association with ABS-CBN concluded in 2006.
+He subsequently transitioned to GMA Network, taking on a prominent role in the 2007 TV series Asian Treasures along with Angel Locsin.
+Additionally, Padilla inked a two-film deal with GMA Films, featuring in Till I Met You and the 2009 horror-suspense film Sundo in collaboration with Viva Films.
+Subsequently, Padilla chose not to renew his exclusive contract, allowing him the flexibility to work on films for various production outfits, including Star Cinema Productions, FLT Films, Millennium Cinema, and GMA Films.
+During the same period, he portrayed the titular characters in the television series Joaquin Bordado and Totoy Bato, both of which are based on comic book characters created by Carlo J. Caparas.

 In 2010, Padilla returned to ABS-CBN.
 His projects with the network included the 2011 sitcom Toda Max.
 In 2011, Padilla directed his first TV commercial under his own production company, RCP Productions.

 In 2013, Padilla once again returned to GMA Network, where he featured in a cameo role in Adarna alongside his daughter Kylie Padilla.
 He also played the lead role in the 2013 action thriller 10,000 Hours under Viva Films, winning the Best Actor award in the 39th Metro Manila Film Festival and Actor of the Year in the 2014 Box Office Entertainment Awards.

 On December 1, 2015, he again returned to ABS-CBN and was one of the judges for the fifth season of talent competition show Pilipinas Got Talent.
+He was also one of the judges in the succeeding season in 2018.
+His stint as a PGT judge had multiple controversies.